Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 In Washington, a sole proprietor can operate under their full name.
 However, if you prefer a specific business name, you must register it under Washington Statutes 19.80.1

 For example, imagine Sarah Johnson starting a specialty coffee shop.
 Instead of operating under her name, she chooses “Brewed Awakenings.”
-She’ll need to register this name as her Doing Business As (DBA).
+In this example, she’ll need to register this name as her Doing Business As (DBA).

 Step 2: Verify Name Availability

 Before registering your business name, verify it is available for use in Washington.
-You can search the Washington Secretary of State website to see if another business is using your desired name.
+You can search the Washington Secretary of State’s website to see if another business uses your desired name.

 Step 3: Register the Trade Name

-So, you’ve got your unique business name, what’s next?
-You’ll have to officially register it.
+So, you’ve got your unique business name; what’s next?
+You’ll have to register it officially.
 To legally register a business name, you’ll register it as a Trade Name with the Washington Department of Revenue through a Business License Application.

 Registering a name in Washington doesn’t prevent others in different states from using it.
 For exclusive rights, consider applying for a trademark with the U.S. Patent & Trademark Office (USPTO).